JonathanCO11/JoJo-site/README.md

-# JoJo-site
+# JoJo Website
-this is a fanmade JoJo website(i'm too poor for buy a domain)
+Hi!
+This is a fanmade JoJo's Bizzare Adventure website (yeah i'm new on html and css things soo don't hate but support this repertory.Thanks byee!)